richardgeveritt/ggsmc/README.md

 # ggsmc
-Visualising output from SMC samplers and EnK methods.
+Visualising output from SMC samplers and EnK methods innit!